GraDKh/rolling_hash/README.md

 make run_tests
 ```

-## Artefacats
+## Artifacts

 Following the instructions above should result in having `rh_diff` and `rh_tests` executables in the `build/bin` folder.

 `rh_tests` executes project unit tests.

-`rh_diff` is a commandline utility for signature amd delta generation from files.
+`rh_diff` is a command-line utility for signature amd delta generation from files.
 Use `rh_diff --help` to see usage details.